-However, the Xperia 1 did not go on sale until the end of June, so Sony may choose to push back the Xperia release date until MWC 2020.
-It is currently available at £849, so expect Xperia 2 to come in at a similar price.
+The Xperia 1 did not go on sale until the end of June, so it actually makes sense for Sony to push back the release date.
+The Xperia 1 is currently available at £849, so expect Xperia 2 to come in at a similar price.

-The mid-range Xperia 20, successor to the Xperia 10, is also expected to launch at IFA.
+The mid-range Xperia 20, successor to the Xperia 10, is expected to launch alongside Xperia 2.

 New features in Sony Xperia 2